omarbenites/meta-programming-in-r/chapters/06_quotes_and_substitution.md

 The `substitute` function replaces variables for values in an expression.
 The `deparse(substitute(x))` construction we just saw exploits this by using `substitute` to get the expression that the function parameter `x` refers to before translating it into a string.
 If we just refer to `x` will well force an evaluation of the argument and get the value it evaluates to; instead, because we use `substitute`, we get the expression that `x` refers to.

 Getting the expression used as a function argument, rather than the value of the expression, is a common use of `substitute`.
 Together with `deparse`, it is used to create labels for plots.
-It is also use for so-called *non-standard evaluation*---functions that do not evaluate their arguments following the default rules for environments.
+It is also used for so-called *non-standard evaluation*---functions that do not evaluate their arguments following the default rules for environments.
 Non-standard evaluation, which we return to in the next section, obtains the expressions in arguments using `substitute` and then evaluating them, using `eval` in environments different from the function's evaluation environment.

-Before we consider evaluating expressions, however, we should get a handle of how `substitute` works.
-This depend a little bit on where it is called.
+Before we consider evaluating expressions, however, we should get a handle on how `substitute` works.
+This depends a little bit on where it is called.
 In the global environment, `substitute` doesn't do anything.
 At least not unless you give it more arguments than the expression---we get to that shortly.
 In all other environments, if you just call `substitute` with an expression, the function will search through the expression and find variables.
 If it finds a variable that has a value in the current environment---whether it is a promise for a function call or a variable we have assigned values to---it will substitute the variable with the value.
-If the variable does not have a value in the environment it is left alone.
-In the global environment it leaves all variables alone.
+If the variable does not have a value in the environment, it is left alone.
+In the global environment, it leaves all variables alone.

-In the example below we see that `substitute(x + y)` doesn't get modified in the global environment, even though the variables `x` and `y` are defined.
+In the example below, we see that `substitute(x + y)` doesn't get modified in the global environment, even though the variables `x` and `y` are defined.
 Inside the function environment for `f`, however, we substitute the two variables with their values.

 ```{r}
 x <- 2; y <- 3